roots/docs/sage/theme-installation.md

 $ composer create-project roots/sage your-theme-name
 ```

+You will have the option to define theme meta information (name, URI, description, version, author) and choose a CSS framework.

 From the command line on your host machine (not on your Vagrant box), navigate to the theme directory then run `yarn`:

 ```shell